COSSAS/dgad/readme.md

 More information can be found on [cossas-project.org](https://cossas-project.org/portfolio/dgad/).

 ## Installation

+### Python
-To install the DGA Detective, we recommend using a virtual environment:
+To install the DGA Detective locally, we recommend using a virtual environment:

 ```bash
 # recommended: use a virtual environment